How Sampling Impacts the Robustness of Stochastic Neural Networks: Experimental robustness analysis

 \section{Experimental robustness analysis}

-In the following we give a brief explanation of the general data sets and architectures used.
-We then show how an accuracy based on theorem~\ref{thm:linear} and~\ref{thm:robustness_beta} performs compared to the actual observed accuracy under attack.
-In the three consecutive sections we analyze first the relation between prediction variance and robustness, second the impact of multiple samples during the attack and conclude with discussing the effect of the sample size used during inference.

-\paragraph{Experimental setup} Our experiments are conducted on two kind of architectures: For experiments on the FashionMNIST~\citep{fashionmnist} data set we used feedforward neural networks with two stochastic hidden layers, each with 128 neurons, and a matrix variate normal distribution placed over the weights.
-We trained these models either as a Variational Matrix Gaussian (VMG, the BNN proposed by~\citet{louizos16}) via variational inference, or as an infinite mixture (IM) with the maximum likelihood objective proposed by~\citet{daubener2020investigating}, which was reported to result in a stochastic model with an increased prediction variance compared to the VMG.
-For experiments on CIFAR10~\citep{cifar10} we trained two wide residual networks (ResNet) with MC dropout layers~\citep{mc_dropout_gal} applied after the convolution blocks\footnote{ We used the Pytorch implementation of the model proposed by~\citet{zagoruyko2017wide} provided by \url{https://github.com/meliketoy/wide-resnet.pytorch}.} and dropout probabilities $p=0.3$ and $p=0.6$.
-If not specified otherwise we used 100 samples of $\Theta$ for inference on both datasets.
-Further details on how we trained the models can be found in appendix~\ref{app:hyper}.
-Adversarial attacks where calculated with the fast gradient (sign) method (FGM)~\citep{Goodfellow_fgsm}, $L_2$-norm constraint, and varying perturbation strengths and amounts of samples.
-The implementation is based on the CleverHans repository~\citep{papernot2018cleverhans}.
+In this section we empirically demonstrate that the findings of our theoretical analysis are transferable to SNNs and help to explain the mechanisms leveraging the experimentally observed robustness of previously proposed SNNs. \paragraph{Experimental setup} Our experiments are conducted on two different image datasets: FashionMNIST~\citep{fashionmnist} and CIFAR10~\citep{cifar10}.\footnote{Additional experiments for CIFAR100 are presented in the supplement~C.5. } For experiments on FashionMNIST we used feedforward neural networks (FNN) with two stochastic hidden layers, each with 128 neurons.
+We trained the FNN as a Variational Matrix Gaussian (VMG, the BNN proposed by~\citet{louizos16}) via variational inference or as an infinite mixture (IM) with the maximum likelihood objective proposed by~\citet{daubener2020investigating}, with matrix variate normal distribution placed over the weights.
+We also trained FNNs of the same architecture, where we added Gaussian noise with $\sigma^2 = \{ 0.05, 0.1 \}$ to the input, by minimizing the cross-entropy.
+We refer to these models as \textit{stochastic input networks} (SINs) 0.05 and SIN 0.1, respectively.
+Note, that these networks correspond to the basic networks proposed for randomized smoothing by \citet{lecuyer2019certified}.
+For experiments on CIFAR10 we trained two wide residual networks (ResNet) with MC dropout layers~\citep{mc_dropout_gal} applied after the convolution blocks and dropout probabilities $p=0.3$ and $p=0.6$.
+If not specified otherwise we used 100 samples of $p(\Theta)$ for inference on all datasets and calculated adversarial attacks with the fast gradient (sign) method (FGM)~\citep{Goodfellow_fgsm},